sisense/graphql2rest/docs/Middleware functions.md

 <br>

-Middleware functions accept `(req, route, verb, operation)` and are expected to return the Express request object modified by the function.
+Middleware functions accept `(req, route, verb, operation)` and should return the Express request object modified by the function.

  - `req` is the Express request object
  - `route` is the REST endpoint route
  - `verb` is the HTTP method
  - `operation` is the GraphQL operation name

+`route`, `verb` and `operation` are read-only and should not be modified.

 Example:
 ```js